johnathan-convertino-afrl/project_afrl_hdl_rf/README.md

 date: 2024.04.16

-details: Contains all HDL code for Analog Devices RF systems using the fusesoc system to build all FPGA code.
-It also contains all of the needed Linux build items using buildroot.
-This is tied together with a python build system called system_builder.py to execute the required builds and generate output products.
+details: Contains all of the needed parts to generate FPGA based RF devices.
+Targets listed below.
+Uses fusesoc to generate HDL code, and buildroot for Linux.
+Combined these generate full SDCARD image files using genimage.

 license: MIT